How to Use AI Simultaneous Interpretation?

 Displaying Subtitles on the On-Site Screen

-To display real-time translated subtitles on the event screen, click on Live View from the controller page to open a new window.
+To display real-time captions and translated subtitles on the event screen, click Live View on the controller page.
+The Live View will open in a new window.

 Viewing Subtitles on Personal Devices via QR Code or URL